openpreserve/ViPER/docs/maintainer/index.md

 ### Ansible Playbook

-The playbook [`ansible/initialise-env.yaml`](https://github.com/openpreserve/ViPER/blob/main/ansible/initialise-env.yml) is the list of roles that set up the virtual research environment.
+The playbook [`ansible/initialise-env.yaml`](https://github.com/openpreserve/ViPER/blob/main/ansible/initialise-env.yml) is the list of roles that set up the ViPER environment.
 An Ansible role is simply a set of tasks that achieve a desired state, e.g. install software, copy files, etc..

 ### Ansible Roles